rbourgeois33/heat-equation-hpc-tools/README.md

 ## What is this ?
-This miniapp solves the linear heat equation on a 2D cartesian mesh with periodi bounday condition.
+This miniapp solves the linear heat equation on a 2D cartesian mesh with periodic boundary condition.
 The main interest of this repository is the use of Kokkos+MPI to handle parallel computing and the Parallel Data Interface library to handle I/O.

 ## How to compile and run ?